-During the period from the Listing Date to 31 December 2019, the Board had reviewed the Company's corporate governance policies and practices, training and continuous professional development of directors and senior management, the Company's policies and practices on compliance with legal and regulatory requirements, the compliance of the Required Standard and the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.
+During the year ended 31 December 2020, the Board had reviewed the Company's corporate governance policies and practices, training and continuous professional development of directors and senior management, the Company's policies and practices on compliance with legal and regulatory requirements, the compliance of the Required Standard and the Company's compliance with the CG Code and disclosure in this Corporate Governance Report.
 DIRECTORS' RESPONSIBILITY IN RESPECT OF THE FINANCIAL STATEMENTS

-The Directors acknowledge their responsibility for preparing the consolidated financial statements of the Group for the year ended 31 December 2019.
+The Directors acknowledge their responsibility for preparing the consolidated financial statements of the Group for the year ended 31 December 2020.